 Part Three: Impact of the American Religious Experience

-- The religious debates, revivals and awakenings impacted every aspect of American life and beyond.
-Even in the East these American revivals had significant impact.
+- The religious debates, revivals, and awakenings impacted every aspect of American life and beyond.
+Even in the East, these American revivals had a significant impact.

 Part Four: Eastern Influences

-- Once Roman Universalism (i.e. Catholicism) was established in the 4th century CE, very little meaningful dialogue occurred between Christian and non-Christian philosophers or religionists other than during missionary attempts...
-One thing that makes our current time unique to the American religious experience is the degree of non-Christian participation
+- Roman Universalism (i.e., Catholicism) was established in the 4th century CE; very little meaningful dialogue occurred between Christian and non-Christian philosophers or religionists other than during missionary attempts...
+The degree of non-Christian participation makes our current time unique to the American religious experience.

 Part Five: Globalism

-- Many American Jews and Christians are seeking new less demanding, more inclusive, religious consciousness and forms.
+- Many American Jews and Christians seek new, less demanding, more inclusive religious consciousness and forms.
 The growing communication with the East today is seen by many as critical in developing a widely desired global secular religion and political union.
 But at what cost?

 Part Six: The Noahide Church

-- Y'shua's (Jesus') brother James led the first century disciples and sent missionaries out into the Diaspora.
-Through the efforts of the Twelve Disciples (especially Peter and Paul), the original Jewish Way reform Movement quickly spread throughout Judea and lost its connection with Judaism and Torah.
+- Yeshua's (Jesus') brother James led the first-century disciples and sent missionaries into the Diaspora.
+Through the efforts of the Twelve Disciples (especially Peter and Paul), the original Jewish Way reform movement quickly spread throughout the known world and lost its connection with Judaism and Torah.

 Part Seven: The Rise of Islam

-- With the rise of Islam circa 624-733 CE the Church faced stiff competition for the hearts, minds, bodies and souls of the world.
-Between 661 and 750 CE the armies of the Islamic Ummah conquered a large portion of the known world, China excepted.
-Determined that shari'a would be submitted to by everyone on earth.
+- With the rise of Islam circa 624-733 CE, the Church faced stiff competition for the world's hearts, minds, bodies, and souls.
+Between 661 and 750 CE, the armies of the Islamic Ummah conquered a large portion of the known world, other than China.
+Determined that everyone on earth would submit to shari'a.

 Part Eight: The Church Divided